deshiksergeev/gaming-product-analytics/README.md

 | Spend per buyer, winsorized P99 | continuous, CV 2.22 | yes (FPR 5.6%) | 10.6% | usable as decision metric |
 | Spend per buyer, log1p | continuous, CV 0.22 | yes (FPR 5.2%) | 1.0% | changes the estimand |

-Contrary to the usual expectation that the CLT rescues heavy-tailed metrics at n $\approx 10^4$, Welch's t-test **failed** here: a 2.6% observed false positive rate against a nominal 5%, with significantly non-uniform p-values.
+Contrary to the usual expectation that the CLT rescues heavy-tailed metrics at n ≈ 10⁴, Welch's t-test **failed** here: a 2.6% observed false positive rate against a nominal 5%, with significantly non-uniform p-values.
 A practitioner running this test unchecked would have concluded, wrongly, that a true effect was absent.